 The habits you’ll develop by sticking to a budget will serve you well throughout your life, particularly during your residency.

 Throughout residency, you may need more financial support.
-After you graduate from med school, next up is residency, during which you get to practise medicine under the supervision of senior practitioners.
+After you graduate from medical school, next up is residency, during which you get to practise medicine under the supervision of senior practitioners while earning a salary.
 A residency normally takes four or five years, though some practice areas (like family medicine) have shorter residency periods.
 In some programs, like those that are competency-based rather than time-based, the residency period may not be known in advance.

 After you graduate, apply for loan forgiveness and relief programs